Penile Prosthesis (Implant) Surgery

 The Clinical Mechanism of Action:

-1. Inflatable Penile Implant (3-Piece): This mimics a natural erection most closely.
-It consists of fluid-filled cylinders in the penis, a pump in the scrotum, and a reservoir in the abdomen.
-Squeezing the pump transfers saline fluid into the cylinders, creating a rigid erection.
-Pressing a release valve drains the fluid back, returning the penis to a flaccid state.
+1. Inflatable Penile Implant (3-Piece): This is the most popular option and closely mimics a natural erection.
+It consists of fluid-filled cylinders in the penis, a small pump in the scrotum, and a reservoir in the lower abdomen.
+Squeezing the pump transfers saline into the cylinders, producing a firm erection.
+A release valve allows the fluid to drain back, returning the penis to a soft, natural state.

-2. Malleable (Semi-Rigid) Implant: This device consists of two bendable rods implanted in the penile shaft.
-The penis remains semi-rigid at all times but can be manually positioned downwards for concealment or upwards for sexual activity.
-It is simpler to use and has fewer mechanical parts.
+2. Malleable (Semi-Rigid) Implant: This device uses two flexible rods placed inside the penile shaft.
+The penis stays in a semi-rigid state and can be manually positioned — angled downward for daily comfort or upward for sexual activity.
+It's simpler and involves fewer mechanical components.

-Why It Works: Unlike pills that rely on blood flow, implants provide mechanical rigidity, guaranteeing an erection 100% of the time, regardless of vascular or nerve health.
+Why It Works: Unlike medications that depend on blood flow, penile implants provide mechanical support, enabling a reliable erection virtually every time — regardless of underlying vascular or nerve conditions.

 Treatment Procedure